sylvainschmitt/mangrove/README.md

 # Mangrove

 Mangrove exploratory analyses for Niklas Tysklind.

-- effet journée dans effet placette
+Results not conclusive due to confounding effects of height related to age and expected population structure.
-- graph des résidus
+**TODO: better explain what has been done.**